Cleod9/post-scriptum/README.md

 EasyPromise is a promise library I made to be as simple or complex as you need it to be.
 Unlike other promise libraries (\*cough\*Q\*cough\*), simply understanding how a callback works is more than enough knowledge to be able to use it.
 The primary purpose of this library is to solve what is known as "callback spaghetti".
 And by solve, I mean eliminate it altogether.
 My philosophy here was that a promise library should be able to work with any type of function that has callbacks as trailing parameters, and so long as you are sequentially running asynchronous functions you should never have to nest a callback within a callback.
 To achieve this, my goals can be outlined as follows:

-1. Allow the developer to primarily be able to use the library with functions that contain callbacks as their final argument(s)
+1. Allow the developer to be able to use the library with functions that contain callbacks as their final argument(s)
 1. Allow promises to be chained together like other libraries (removes the spaghetti)
 2. Allow the ability initialize the subsequent promise from within a callback (you decide if and when your promise chain continues)
 3. Allow extra data to be passed to the next promise from within a callback (eliminates nesting altogether, unlike [this](https://github.com/kriskowal/q#chaining))
-4. Allow the ability to traverse down a different promise path depending on the result of a callback
+4. Allow the ability to conditionally execute different promises within callbacks
 5. Allow the user to customize the binding of their asynchronous function and callbacks as needed.
-6. Allow the user to use alternatively chain together "promise-returning" functions (using different means than other promise libraries)
+6. Allow the user to chain together "promise-returning" functions (using different mechanisms than other promise libraries)

 This library attempts to tackle these goals by keeping complexity at a minimum and putting you in the drivers seat of your callback flow.
 And it's available for both the browser and Node.js!

+# \*\*Disclaimer\*\* #

+**This library does NOT follow the [Promises/A+](http://promisesaplus.com/) specification, nor is it designed to be compatible with the spec.** The purpose of this library is to provide a different approach to promises than the abstraction presented by the A+ specification.
+While "true" promise libraries may useful in many cases, I simply found this particular library I created to be more useful for what I needed to accomplish.
+It is not designed to be a replacement for traditional promise libraries, but nonetheless should be able to handle a large variety of use cases.
+It is currently being used for live production code under a heavy server load, so you can trust that it's quite functional ;)

 ## Installation ##